 Pakistan is on fire right now with Islamic extremism.

 In the weeks leading up to the ruling, Islamic extremists group called for the deaths of Asia and the presiding Supreme court justices.
 Throughout the case, Muslim extremist groups have threatened and carried out violence.
 In March 2011, a government official who supported Asia’s case and publicly criticized the blasphemy laws was assassinated by a member of one such group.
-Now in light of the court’s ruling, fear of persecution among all Pakistani Christians is extremely high.
+Now in light of the court’s ruling, fear of persecution among all Christians in Pakistan is extremely high.
 The church is bracing themselves for attacks on their homes and churches.
 Certain offices and schools also have been closed.
 “Our staff members are concerned about their children,” said one local Christian, “especially the ones who attend a school with a Muslim majority.
 Pray that while they travel home, they are not recognized as Christians and won’t draw any attention.”

 Christians bear the brunt of persecution in Pakistan.